-The Chairperson requests whether there is a Director's Report.
-A Director's Report may be presented either at the beginning or the end of the agenda.
-The Director shall inform the Commission of all relevant actions by the Board of Supervisors that affect land use.
+A Director's Report may be presented at the beginning of the agenda.
+The Director shall inform the Commission of all relevant actions by the Board of Supervisors which affect land use.
 Copies of Board Minute Orders shall be distributed as appropriate.
-The Director or Assistant Director or appropriate designee shall attend all Planning Commission meetings.
+The Director or Assistant Director shall attend all Planning Commission meetings.